fmalina/revisions-blocl/help/faq.md

 our site.

-If you are on an older iOS mobile device (iPad, iPhone, iPod touch) or device that can’t upload (phones with Symbian S40, etc.), you can email images to **upload@flatmaterooms.co.uk** from the email address you signed up with.
-We check it for email spoofing, upload images on your latest advert and send you a confirmation.
+Plus members: If you are on a device that can’t upload, you can email images to **hi@blocl.com** from the email address you signed up with.
+Support staff check it for email spoofing, upload images on your latest advert and send you a confirmation.